 Nick Tallos, Vice President of Engineering for ThermOmegaTech® says, “CircuitSolver® technology was already an innovative balancing method for domestic hot water systems.
 Now, with the addition of the Sanitary Flush, CircuitSolver® further stands out as a revolutionary technology with a myriad of applications.
 With its capability to protect against Legionella growth, the CircuitSolver® becomes an even easier and reliable balancing solution.
 It’s just another step in the right direction.”

 The CircuitSolver® Sanitary Flush Valve is tamper-proof and automatically balances any domestic hot water system at a set temperature, while still allowing higher water temperatures to enter for disinfection, preventing Legionella growth.
 It is the ideal solution for a maintenance-free balancing and high-temperature flush application.
-The CSUSF is lead-free, stainless steel, and corrosion resistant.
-The CSUSF valve is NSF/ANSI 61 certified, comes equipped with a long service life and 3-year warranty.
+The CSUSF is lead-free, stainless steel, and corrosion-resistant.
+The CSUSF valve is NSF/ANSI 61 certified and comes equipped with long service life and a 3-year warranty.

 To view the full article on Mechanical Hub click here.